DeGray Lake: Fauna

 DeGray Lake supports a variety of game and non-game wildlife.
 Squirrels and rabbits predominate as upland game.
 Deer, beaver, turkey, raccoon, armadillo, quail, and doves are found in moderate numbers.
 Very few waterfowl nest along the Caddo River, but the lake will provide a resting stop for migratory birds.
 A variety of songbirds with other birds, such as hawks, owl, herons, and vultures, are either permanent residents or migrate through the DeGray area.
 Bald eagles have been sighted on the lake during the winter months.
 The lake has inundated habitats that once supported deer, squirrel, beaver, and wild turkey.
 Management of peripheral lands have determined whether these remaining habitats are destroyed either through structural or human invasion.
 The hardwood forest is unique to the area, and this habitat will be preserved.
 Cleared lands will be maintained as existing habitat for deer, quail, dove, and rabbits.
 Large tracts of land, not suited for recreational development, will be set aside to preserve wildlife habitats, both for hunting purposes and the encouragement of non-game species.

-DeGray Lake, with 13,420 surfaces acres at full power pool has the potential for providing a substantial annual sport fishery.
+DeGray Lake, with 13,420 surface acres at full power pool has the potential for providing a substantial annual sport fishery.
 In addition to natural fisheries recruitment from original Caddo River populations, the Arkansas Game and Fish Commission initiated a supplemental fish stocking program in 1969.
-Black bass, catfish, Red-ear, bluegill, crappie, and white bass were stocked followed by stockings of shad for forage supplement.
+Black bass, channel catfish, flathead catfish, blue catfish, red-ear, bluegill, crappie, and white bass were stocked followed by stockings of shad for forage supplement.
 To provide sport fishing variety and to supplement the predator population, exotic species (walleye, northern pike and muskellunge) were also stocked.
 Fish populations in DeGray Lake are still in the growth period and have not yet reached full potential.
 However, good bass, bream, and crappie fishing has been realized.
 Some catches of northern pike have been reported but the fate of the walleye and muskellunge stockings is unknown.
 Because of their similarity, some of the northern pike reported caught may have actually been muskellunge.
 Sampling efforts have not indicated that any of the exotic species are reproducing in the lake.
 Maintenance of the remaining downstream warm-water ecosystem is possible as a result of the multilevel intake structure in the dam.
 This structure can selectively withdraw water from a vertical range of nearly 60 feet, thereby allowing withdrawals to occur from strata of desired temperature.
 The 90-acre reregulating pool below most hydroelectric systems.
-As a result, smallmouth and rock bass, warmouth, red-ear, sunfish, and channel catfish are caught on the lower Caddo River.
+As a result, smallmouth and rock bass, warmouth, red-ear sunfish, and channel catfish are caught on the lower Caddo River.